richardeschloss/nuxt-stories/README.md

 # nuxt-stories

 > Nuxt stories module -- Painless (and now insanely fast) storybooking for Nuxt

-NOTE: v2.0.0 introduces major changes, with a complete UI redesign!
-If you are currently using v1.x and hesitant to upgrade, clamp your version to 1.0.6 in package.json.

 ## Features
 * ✅ Insanely fast configuration and usage (one install, one line in config, and you're good to go!)